cleveland-metroparks/GIS-Update/README.md

 ## India

 ### Flights:

 + Flying when possible to collect imagery for Dispatch navigation database

 ### Infrastructure:

 + Updated and patched all the servers

 ### Programming:

 + Fast.ai Deep Learning Course to support NR deep learning needs.
 May also augment OpenDroneMap initiatives.
++ Developer courses through Coursera to sharpen Python skills
++ Following up on request from Sarah E. to investigate why background map on nursery site is missing

 ### Misc:
-+ UN ODM Training Workshop prep/presentation/follow-up
-+ Coordinated Stats Lunch

 + Review existing imagery for Dispatch project
-+ Updated G Drive with additional Wendy Park imagery
++ New Pcard activation
-+ Following up on request from Douglas Kusak (CanalWay Center) for imagery of the Towpath
++ Followed up on request from Foster C. Brown for rock and mineral related imagery

 ## Stephen